dowjones/react-picture-show/README.md

 _Note: If ```suppressPending``` property is true on ```<PictureShow/>```, then the slide will not render, so you will not need to handle the ```pending``` prop at the slide level. ```suppressPending``` exists for edge cases where the user wants to define how 'not loading' works_

+## Properties in Depth

+#### ratio

+Defines the shape of the slideshow as a fixed ratio so that it can flex inside its parent container.

 ## License

 [MIT](/LICENSE)